 July-August 10am – 7pm

-Tickets: can be purchased at the entrance or at the ticket offices
+Tickets: Sold at the entrance or at the ticket offices

 Images by Stefanie Auger-Roy for Absolute Tours